llvm/llvm-foundation-www/content/docs/branch-rename.md

 switch is made.
 Lockout will occur promptly at 06:00GMT on the 7th.
 Certainly if we finish sooner, we will update llvm-dev to let everyone know the repository is available for use once again.

+## Instructions

+It was noted on the mailing list it might be helpful to include some basic instructions for anyone needing assistance with migrating to the new 'main' branch.
+Here are two examples of steps one might take to accomplish this task:

+In my local llvm-project directory:

+    $ git fetch origin
+    $ git checkout origin/main -b main

+When you are ready to remove your local 'master' branch run:

+    $ git branch -d master

+Here is an alternative approach provided by Mehdi Amini

+    # if not already on the master branch
+    $ git checkout master

+    # Rename the branch locally
+    $ git branch -m main

+    # Update the tracking so that `git pull`/`git push` lookup the remote main
+    $ git branch -u origin/main

 ## Status